tthomas840/tthomas840.github.io/_posts/2016-04-04-about-the-author.md

 ---
+#layout: post
-layout: post
+layout: page
-title: "About the Author"
+title: "Trisha B. Thomas"
 author: "Paul Le"
-categories: facts
+#categories: facts
-tags: [sample]
+#tags: [sample]
-image: cuba-2.jpg
+image: /Users/Trisha/Downloads/WhatsApp Image 2021-10-10 at 15.44.46.jpeg
 ---

 Hi there!
 I'm Paul.
-I’m a physics major turned programmer.
-Ever since I first learned how to program while taking a scientific computing for physics course, I have pursued programming as a passion, and as a career.
-Check out [my personal website](https://www.lenpaul.com/) for more information on my other projects (including more Jekyll themes!), as well as some of my writing.
+I am a Doctoral student in Cognitive Neuroscience at the BCBL in Donostia-San Sebastian, Spain.
+Here you can find a little overview of what I am up to.
+Check out the other pages of this webisite for more detailed information, or check my CV [here]({{ https://tthomas840.github.io}}/assets/cv.pdf)!